rackerlabs/design-system/_component_design/selector-strip.md

 A single select strip contains the following elements:

 - **Strip container (required)**: The selector strip container holds the options.
-- **Selected option container (required)**: The selected option container expands to include the option label.
+- **Selected option container (required)**: The selected option container surrounds the selected option label.
 - **Option label (required)**: The user makes a choice by selecting an option.
 Ensure you consider best practices when writing option labels.

 {% endcolumn %}